What personal information we collect

 - Conduct surveys, including alumni satisfaction, donation preferences and interests

-- Provide alumni services, such as access to MIT alumni email forwarding for life
+- Provide alumni services, such as access to MIT alumni email for life (@alum.mit.edu address)

 - Provide access to an online account in the Infinite Connection, for enabling online giving, event registration and more